ReThGe/rethge_torch/README.md

 * Those functions were wrote during my learning of pytorch, it can be directly use during DeepLearning project development, and also using for learning purpose
 * Will continuously updating

-some of funcs were adapted from this awesome tutorial: https://www.learnpytorch.io/ by Daniel Bourke, which is high recommend to check out
+some of functions were adapted from this awesome tutorial: https://www.learnpytorch.io/ by Daniel Bourke, which is highly recommend to check out

 ## install
 `pip install rethge-torch`